 OCBC Bank is fully committed to integrity and fair dealing in all its activities, and upholds the highest standards of corporate governance.
-It adopts corporate governance practices in conformity with the Banking (Corporate Governance) Regulations 2005, Banking (Corporate Governance) (Amendment) Regulations 2010 and corporate governance guidelines issued by the Monetary Authority of Singapore ("MAS"), as well as with the Code of Corporate Governance 2005 (the "Code") adopted by the Singapore Exchange Securities Trading Ltd ("SGX-ST").
+It adopts corporate governance practices in conformity with the Banking (Corporate Governance) Regulations 2005, Banking (Corporate Governance) (Amendment) Regulations 2010 and corporate governance guidelines issued by the Monetary Authority of Singapore ("MAS").
+It also observes the Singapore Exchange Securities Trading Ltd's Code of Corporate Governance 2012 (the "Code"), although the Code has yet to be applicable to the Bank's annual report.